richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 He felt that the functionalist tradition was an oversimplification, and that through the complex emergent systems, sought to determine the structure of the pre-industrial architecture and cities.
 In the systems developed, the designer ‘became a “systems designer” and the ultimate design was the emergent outcome of the complex interactions taking place under the software’s control on the aggregating system’.
 Coates explains: ‘If architects are systems designers they will need to think algorithmically’.(5)[2-16]

+Derix argues that three strands provide the basis for a humancentred design methodology: first, space as heuristic generation— generative algorithms and mathematical representations; second, interactions in the field—distributed computing through agent modelling; and third, cognitive conditions—spatial cognition theories and phenomenology.[2-16]

 #### 生成/进化（generation/evolution）
 [1-9]通篇